AGitmit/WebPilot/README.md

 - Configuration templates: Allows custom configurations for each instance.
 - Efficient resource allocation: Ensures each browser instance operates within capacity to prevent performance degradation.

+### **Page Session**
+The Page Session is a critical component of WebPilot, designed to encapsulate the lifecycle of individual web pages within a browser instance.
+It provides a robust mechanism for managing page-specific tasks, ensuring isolation, stability, and seamless interaction with the browser.
+- Task Isolation: Each page session operates independently, ensuring that tasks on one page do not interfere with others within the same browser instance.
+- In-Memory Operations: All interactions and operations on a page session occur in memory, enhancing speed and reducing latency.
+- Efficient Cleanup: Page sessions are cleaned up automatically after completion, freeing resources and preventing memory leaks.
+- Error Handling: Isolates errors to individual page sessions, preventing a single failure from impacting other pages or browser instances.
+- Monitoring and Metrics: Track performance metrics at the page level, such as load times, memory usage, and the number of active connections.
+- Concurrency: Supports multiple concurrent page sessions per browser, with intelligent load balancing to optimize performance without overwhelming the instance.

 ### **Performance Metrics**
 Comprehensive metrics are collected and monitored, including:
 - CPU and memory usage per browser instance.